- About organics

 - Find organic produce in your local area

 Conventional farming practices see the soil as a means to an end.
 Driven by the dollar, soils are used and used and nutrients are drawn out of the soil rendering them as new deserts.
-Without crop rotation the soils are, if you will, raped of their minerals.
+Without crop rotation the soils are, if you will, stripped of their minerals.
 Farmers are then forced to periodically saturate their crops with unnatural chemical fertilizers.

 These fertilizers however are made up of primarily 3 nutrients N, P, K, (Nitrogen, Phosphorus and Potassium), but as Charlotte Gerson in Food Matters asks, "Where are the rest of the 52 minerals needed for optimum soil health?
 They are missing!"